 watchOS is not available as a public beta.
 To install, you need to register on the Apple Developer Center.
-To install with an Apple Developer account, you would need to find the beta profile which will let you download and install the beta on your Apple Watch.
+To install with an Apple Developer account, you would need to find the beta profile which will let you download and install watchOS beta 6 on your Apple Watch.

 watchOS 4 has a lot of new features which include the following:

 - Animated Toy Story watch faces which include Woody, Buzz Lightyear and Jessie.